 Also, if you enter the home screen editor from a regular home screen page, or if you've just dragged an app from App Library over to a home screen page, you can swipe to the App Library where the apps will jiggle with an (X) icon; tap that, then "Delete" to remove the app.

 Alternatively, you can long-press on the wallpaper in the main App Library view or from within a category to bring up the (X) icons right then and there.
 You can even long-press an app from the list view, though, you'll just be transported to the home screen right away with that specific app to move it, but you can go back to the App Library, and it'll still be in edit mode.

 It's also not necessary to do it straight from the App Library.
 Any app you delete from your home screen will be removed from your App Library too.

 By now, you know that you can hide entire home screen pages, and all of their apps will appear in the App Library, but what if you want to hide just one app from the home screen?

 When you try to delete an app from a regular home screen page, you'll receive a prompt asking if you're sure.
 If it's a stock Apple app that can't be deleted off your iPhone, e.g., Wallet, that prompt will just say "Remove from Home Screen" or "Cancel."
 The remove option only takes it off the home screen, but you can still access the app from App Library, Search, etc.

-As for all other apps, you'll see "Remove from Home Screen" (which was previously called "Add to App Library"), "Cancel," and "Delete."
-Again, the remove option will take it off the home screen without deleting the app altogether since it's still in your App Library.
+As for all other apps, you'll see "Move to App Libary" (which was previously called "Add to Library" and "Remove from Home Screen"), "Cancel," and "Delete."
+Just like with the remove option, the move button will take it off the home screen without deleting the app altogether since it's still in your App Library.

 You can't remove an app from the home screen via the App Library unless it's a stock Apple app that you can't delete from your iPhone altogether, such as Wallet.